graduation cap icon Leadership and Collaboration

 Pursue Training in Group Management, Conflict Resolution, and Managing Difference

-There are many graduate courses offered across departments on campus that offer training relevant for a range of careers.
+There are many graduate courses offered across departments on campus that offer training relevant to a range of careers.
 Search the schedule of classes for courses that offer training in leadership, workplace diversity, and conflict resolution among other relevant issues.
-Organizations such as Science Leadership and Mangagement (SLAM), Career Development Initiative for the Physical Sciences (CDIPS), MCB 295, and Beyond Academia host excellent lectures and workshops on leadership and management.
+Organizations such as Science Leadership and Management (SLAM), MCB 295, and Beyond Academia host excellent lectures and workshops on leadership and management.

 Undertake a Team Project